-But this hard-nosed and somewhat intimidating hobbit still has that quintessentially decent nature, as evidence by his treatment of the unfortunate guard whose keys he took to spring the dwarves.
+But this hard-nosed and somewhat intimidating hobbit still has that quintessentially decent nature, as evidenced by his treatment of the unfortunate guard whose keys he took to spring the dwarves.
 Bilbo returns the keys to their proper place, ensuring that, in what is sure to be a rancorous review of what has occurred the next day, the guard will at least be somewhat saved from the inevitable scorn by the mystery of a jailbreak where the jailed have the politeness to return their means of escape before they escaped.
 Then again, he’s drunk on duty, and I doubt Thranduil is all that understanding.

 The matter of putting the dwarves in the actual barrels is inherently humorous: being ever on watch in case the mad scheme is discovered; discussing the finer points of what kind of barrel is most suitable (wine barrels are too hard to open and close) and the image of the dwarves having to be packed in tightly with straw, or being scrunched up “like a large dog in a small kennell“.
-Thorin is specifically pointed out as being in an especially unenviable position, and in some ways we might consider this is lowest point of this would-be King-under-the-mountain: a figure of the narrator’s ridicule, packed into a food container as part of an escape from abject imprisonment at the hands of a reginal rival.
+Thorin is specifically pointed out as being in an especially unenviable position, and in some ways we might consider this is lowest point of this would-be King-under-the-mountain: a figure of the narrator’s ridicule, packed into a food container as part of an escape from abject imprisonment at the hands of a regional rival.

 More “Elvish Bantz” occurs as a few more of the caves inhabitants turn up to go about the task of rolling the barrels onto the river, engaging first in some entertaining repartee with the clearly drunk butler.
 There is something so remarkably uncouth about it all, like when the butler criticises the working men for daring to suggest the heavy barrels are not meant to be thrown in the river – “There is nothing in the feeling of weight in an idle toss-pot’s arms” – and it once again gives the impression that the Wood-elves are a people apart from their elder cousins elsewhere.
 I think this might be the only example of an elf grumbling ever noted in Tolkien’s works.